firebase/firebase-ios-sdk/scripts/health_metrics/README.md

 to create a binary size report and either post it in PRs in presubmits or upload it to the Metrics Service.

-### Replicate a binary size report for a released SDK
+### Replicate a binary size measurement for a released SDK

 To replicate an SDK binary size measurement locally, we can run the following script to get the binary size of the latest released FirebaseABTesting SDK.